raj-gun/NonSysID/supplimentray_information/README.md

 which has been noted to have several limitations, as discussed in
 \[15\], \[16\].
-These concerns primarily involve over-fitting and inaccurate long-horizon predictions, particularly when the input fails to sufficiently excite the actual system.
+These concerns primarily involve over-fitting and inaccurate long-horizon predictions, particularly when the input fails to excite the actual system sufficiently.
 Additionally, in some applications, acquiring extra data for cross-validation may be infeasible.
 As a result, developing parsimonious models that can generalise well to unseen data becomes crucial in such cases.
 This paper